huggingface/transformers/docs/source/model_doc/gptj.rst

 Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The GPT J model was released in the `kingoflolz/mesh-transformer-jax <https://github.com/kingoflolz/mesh-transformer-jax>`__ repository by Ben Wang and Aran Komatsuzaki.
-It is a GPT2 like causal language model trained on the
+It is a GPT2-like causal language model trained on the
 `Pile <https://pile.eleuther.ai/>`__ dataset.

-The architecture is similar to GPT2 except that GPT J uses local attention in every other layer with a window size of
-256 tokens.

 This model was contributed by `Stella Biderman <https://huggingface.co/stellaathena>`__.